up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-bfw-solutions-was-110.md

         <ins>Replace</ins> the :blue_circle: **PON serial number** with the provisioned value on the bottom [label] of
         the FOX222 or FRX523.

-    !!! info "All attributes below are mandatory to achieve O5 operation state"
+    !!! info "All attributes below are <ins>mandatory</ins> to achieve O5 operation state"

     === "FOX222"